 Most of my exoduses are done in a step by step towards personal healing or self-discovery.

 Case in point, I made a dumb accounting error which took a while to discover.
-My using the wrong version of software became apparent when I went in to correct my mistake.
+By using the wrong version of software became apparent when I went in to correct my mistake.
 I, with the help of tech support, got to the right software that met my needs.
-In my gladness when discovering my mistake, I giggled with the surprising thought of how grateful I was to be the solo driver in my life.
-My own self-incrimination over the incident wouldn’t have been the only ones if I had a passenger, worse yet back seat driver.
+In my gladness when discovering my mistake, I giggled with the surprising thought of how grateful I was to be the sole driver in my life.
+My own self-incrimination over the incident wouldn’t have been the only ones if I had a passenger, worse yet backseat driver.
 I felt this unusual contentment, not previously felt in my autonomy.
 A healing kind of disenchantment was wrapping itself around me where illusion once was.

 Another step towards my healing is when I started to sleep in the center of my bed instead of only on my side.
 For years, I shared a full-size bed that was passed down to us in my marriage.
-We held on to it for so long that the mattress had a center indentation where we eventually ended up cuddling and making love.
-Finally, a queen sized dark mahogany canopy bed was purchased.
-Our sleep patterns had changed some by then, among other things, and what with me being starting to experience sleep deprivation from being a light sleeper and managing nocturnal aches and pains, his snoring and bouts of sleep apnea; we didn’t share that bed together long.
+We held onto it for so long that the mattress had a center indentation where we eventually ended up cuddling and making love.
+Finally, a queen-sized dark mahogany canopy bed was purchased.
+Our sleep patterns had changed some by then, among other things, and what with me starting to experience sleep deprivation from being a light sleeper and managing nocturnal aches and pains, his snoring and bouts of sleep apnea; we didn’t share that bed together long.
 Eventually, I moved to sleeping in the center of the bed, initially with all sorts of pillows surrounding me.
 Now I contend with nudging my small dog from the middle of the mattress when he sleeps with me at night reminding him it’s not his spot.

 There are many variables in life that are out of control, so worrying is futile.
 The Dalai Lama says: “There are two days in the year that nothing can be done.
 One is called yesterday, and the other is called tomorrow, so today is the right day to love, believe, do, and most of all live.”
 And who can add a day to their life through worrying (Lk.
 12:25)?